aws-samples/the-aws-step-functions-workshop/content/module-9/step-2/index.en.md

 weight: 112
 ---

-Cloud9 environment comes pre-built with some of the AWS utilities.

-Run the following command in your Cloud9 environment to verify correct installation and print the version of AWS CDK.
-You should see v2.x.
+The Cloud9 environment comes with some AWS utilities pre-installed.
+Run the following command in your Cloud9 terminal to verify that it contains an updated version of AWS CDK.
+It should be v2.x.

 ```bash
 cdk --version